mitogen-hq/mitogen/docs/ansible.rst

 * Only the ``sudo`` become method is available, however adding new methods is straightforward, and eventually at least ``su`` will be included.

-* In some cases the module loader may aggressively upload optional dependencies available on the Ansible host machine but not on the target machine.
-It's not yet clear what the correct behaviour should be.

 * Due to the integration approach, the only supported strategy is ``linear``, however this should change in the future.